Ruin0x11/intellij-lsp-server/README.md

 | Open Run/Debug Configurations | `openRunConfigurations` | `lsp-intellij-open-run-configurations` |
 | Toggle IDEA Editor Window     | `toggleFrameVisibility` | `lsp-intellij-toggle-frame-visibility` |

-## Usage
+## Installation
+### Trying it out
-Run `gradle runIde` in the repo root to open a testing instance of IDEA.
-Alternatively, if you're feeling brave, you can run `gradle buildPlugin` or download a release and install it in your copy of IDEA.
+Run `./gradlew runIde` in the repo root to open a testing instance of IDEA.

+### Installing the plugin
+Run `./gradlew clean buildPlugin` to create the plugin distribution.
+In IDEA, go to `File -> Settings... -> Plugins -> Install plugin from disk...` and select the `.zip` file that was output inside `build/distributions`.

+### Usage
 The server will start automatically on TCP port 8080 when the IDE is loaded.
-Be sure the project SDK and any build infrastructure is setup inside IDEA before editing the project over LSP, otherwise things like references and definitions will break.
+You can configure the project SDK inside IDEA before connecting your client or execute the `Open Project Structure` command in the client (`lsp-intellij-open-project-structure` in Emacs) to open the Project Structure window remotely.

-To use the server with Emacs, [lsp-mode](https://github.com/emacs-lsp/lsp-mode) is required.
-First load `lsp-mode` and the `lsp-intellij.el` file in your config, then put the following hook afterward:
+To use the server with Emacs, first load `lsp-mode` and the `lsp-intellij.el` file in your config, then put the following hook afterward:
 ```emacs-lisp
 (with-eval-after-load 'lsp-mode
   (require 'lsp-intellij)